Neocallimastigomycota: Discovery

 The fungi in Neocallimastigomycota were first recognised as fungi by Orpin in 1975, based on motile cells present in the rumen of sheep.
 Their zoospores had been observed much earlier but were believed to be flagellate protists, but Orpin demonstrated that they possessed a chitin cell wall.
 It has since been shown that they are fungi related to the core chytrids.
 Prior to this, the microbial population of the rumen was believed to consist only of bacteria and protozoa.
 Since their discovery they have been isolated from the digestive tracts of over 50 herbivores, including ruminant and non-ruminant (hindgut-fermenting) mammals and herbivorous reptiles.

 Neocallimastigomycota have also been found in humans.

-Circumscription

 Reproduction and growth

 These fungi reproduce in the rumen of ruminants through the formation of zoospores which are released from sporangia.
 These zoospores bear a kinetosome but lack the nonflagellated centriole known in most chytrids, and have been known to utilize horizontal gene transfer in their development of xylanase (from bacteria) and other glucanases.